P ≠ NP Proof

 practice”:

 Definition 3.7: Poly-time DTM.
-A DTM is said to be polynomial time if its
+A DTM is said to be polynomial-time if its

-running time T(n) = O(nk), for some finite nonnegative k either that does not
+running time T(n) = O(nk), where k = O(1), even

-Into the traditional definition, k
+Into the old traditional definition,

-In XG-SAT, the T(n) of its verifier Î O(nk), where k depends on the
+its verifier is in O(nk), where k depends on the

-S encoded into w, but not on |w| – and k cannot be computed [1]
+S encoded into w, but it is in O(1), since even that k cannot be computed [1]

 See